igorgrv/NotesInGeneral/Java/JavaEE/README.md

 ## <a name="camadasmvc"></a> Camadas MVC

 ### Model
-A camada de Modelo/Entidades, È a camada que possui as caracterÌsticas dos objetos.
+A camada de Modelo/Entidades, √© a camada que possui as caracter√≠sticas dos objetos.
 * Exemplo:
 	```java
 	@Entity